Cloud data management: A foundational understanding

 2 real-world examples of successful cloud data management

-Cloud data management for healthcare
+Cloud data management for cybersecurity

-Cloud data management for finance
+Cloud data management for services and media

 The future of cloud data management

-Data management has been rapidly evolving from outdated, locally-hosted storage systems to a much more versatile and reliable cloud data management module.
+Data management has been rapidly evolving from outdated, locally hosted storage systems to a much more versatile and reliable cloud data management module.
 Although local data storage was the industry standard for some time, this preference is changing as businesses become aware of new developments in cloud storage technology.

 Getting started with cloud data management